robertlestak/istio-oauth2-sso/README.md

 If you are using multiple additive SSO integrations, it is recommended that you rename the cookie and header of your additional filters so that they do not conflict with the default SSO integration.

 Edit `devops/k8s/istio-envoy-filter.yaml` to include your redirect URL for unauthenticated users, and your `workloadSelector` if desired.
 The default will attach the filter to any Pod labeled `oauth2sso: enabled`.

+#### Multiple SSO Domain Support

+*NOTE: This feature is not required.
+If a single `SSODomain` object with a nil / empty `Endpoint` is provided it is assumed to be a single-domain SSO and the cookie will be set directly by the API with no additional redirects beyond redirecting the user back to the original resource.*

+`SSODomains` accepts a list of SSO Domain objects, which defines the `Domain` the SSO cookie should be set on, and `Endpoint` which exposes a SSO configuration API endpoint to set cookies on that domain.

+When a user logs in, this will iterate through the list of `SSODomains` and `307` the user to the `Endpoint` with a `?sso=[encoded-data]` Query Param containing an encrypted JSON representation of the `SSODomainConfig` object.

+It is expected that a process on the target endpoint will accept the encrypted SSO configuration, decrypt with the `SESSION_KEY`, set the proper cookie(s) on that domain, and redirect the user to the remaining SSO endpoints defined in `SSODomainConfig.SSODomains` with the properly encrypted configuration object.

+To enable, create a record on each target domain which points back to this API, and then configure the `VirtualService` for this API to listen on all supported SSO domains.

+Once the user has SSO cookies on all supported domains, they will be redirected back to their originally-requested resource.

 ### Deploy